PromptAI/promptdialog/docs/rasa_design_tips.md

 title: Rasa Design Tips
 nav_order: 10
 ---
+### Case: How to improve the intent classification and entity recognition accuracy?
+In order to improve the intent classification accuracy, multiple example utterances are needed for each intent as these examples will be used to train the intent classification model.
+Examples with different intents should not overlap.
+A typical example is shipping number vs order number.
+If a customer provides a number, it is difficult to determine it is a shipping number or an order number.
+It is better to have a number as an intent and then assign this number to slot shipping number or phone number, depending on the context.

+Due to the diversity of languages, more data are often required to obtain better entity recognition performance.
+If you find that the recognition accuracy of the intention is not high enough, please confirm in turn:
+1. Whether there are similar unconsolidated intents.
+If there are, please merge the intents and save it in the intent list for reuse.
+2. Whether there are too few examples in the intent.
+If the number of examples with different intents is less than 3, or the number of examples for different intents is unbalanced, please add more examples as appropriate.
+3. Whether the example used for testing exists in two or more intents.
+If it exists, please reorganize your intents.
+If possible, please do not put the same example into different intents, which will confuse the model.

 ### Case: Extraction of Similar Variables in a Form
 **Scenario**: In a user information collection form, it is necessary to collect the user's last name, middle name, and first name through three rounds of conversation.